 Okay, so we got a problem out there with poverty.

-Fine have the great society.
+Fine, have the great society.

 Bam, we cut off that serpent's heads, and then three more pop up.

-Trying to protect the economy and honest homeowners who were suckered into bad loans.
+And Congress didn't get it right the first time, trying to protect the economy and honest homeowners who were suckered into bad loans.

-What it you know what I think that means?
+You know what I think that means?

 It means that somebody didn't define ARM for them.

-Now, who in their right mind does not know what an adjustable rate mortgage is.
+Now, who in their right mind does not know what an adjustable rate mortgage is?

 So now we got the predatory lender.

-We've got we got it all.
+We got it all.

 We've got it all wrapped up in this story.